incoming-inc/ios-template-app/apns.md

 ### Apple Push Notifications configuration ###

-Apple Push Notification Service (APNS) is used by Incoming to remotely wake up the SDKs, and notify clients when new content is available.
+Apple Push Notification Service (APNS) is used by Sourse to remotely wake up the SDKs, and notify clients when new content is available.

 *Note: Remote notifications are only used for background content updates only, without user-visible notifications*

 *Note: The SDK reverts to periodic polling in the absence of Apple Push Notifications provisioning.
 This integration step is therefore optional.
-Please contact your Incoming representative to discuss the relevance of this step for your application use case.*
+Please contact your Sourse representative to discuss the relevance of this step for your application use case.*

 If you have not already generated the Apple Push Notifications Certificate and Keys for you app, here are